Hi, I am Sarah. And before I ever learned how to take care of myself, I was already carrying the weight of everyone else.

-By high school, I realised not everyone lived like this.
-Other kids weren’t constantly scanning the room for tension.
-They didn’t carry invisible to do lists in their heads.
-I pushed back, little rebellions, just to feel like something was mine.
-But underneath it all, I was still the one making sure everyone else was okay.
-Even when I was falling apart inside.
+By high school, I began to realise other kids didn't live like this.
+They weren't constantly scanning the room for tension or carrying invisible lists in their heads.
+I pushed back in small ways, little rebellions that helped me feel like something belonged to me.
+But underneath all of it, I was still the one making sure everyone else was alright, even when I was falling apart inside and somewhere along the way, I forgot what it felt like to be okay at all.

 My husband and son are my world.
 They’re my home team, my soft place to land, and the reason I keep going, even on the days I want to hide under a doona with snacks and silence.

-And maybe you’ve known a loss like that too, one the world no longer asks about, but you carry anyway.
-If so…I see you.
+And maybe you know a loss like that too.
+One the world no longer asks about, but you carry anyway.
+If that is you, I want you to know I see you.
+You are not alone.

 These days, it’s green tea in my favourite mug or almond milk hot chocolate when it’s cold.
 Small comforts that remind me to pause.
 To breathe.
 To feel something good, just because I can.